ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/media/Genie_Header.png)

 This guide shall walk you through the minimal path to awesome.
 It lists all steps required to successfully deploy ProvisionGenie in your tenant.
-If you haven't done this by now, familiarize yourself with our [solution overview](/Docs/LogicApps.md#solution-overview)
+If you haven't done this by now, familiarize yourself with our [solution overview](/Docs/LogicApps.md#solution-overview) and understand our [ArchitectureDecisions](Docs/ArchitectureDecisions.md)

 ## Prerequisites